dscpinheiro/aws-on-hands/README.md

     - [x] Set up Billing Alerts
     - [x] Configure the AWS CLI for your user
 2. Web Hosting Basics
+    - [x] Deploy a EC2 VM and host a simple static web page
+    - [x] Take a snapshot of your VM, delete the VM, and deploy a new one from the snapshot.
+Basically disk backup + disk restore
 3. Auto Scaling
 4. External Data
 5. Web Hosting Platform-as-a-Service